4. Official University Sanctions

 4.2 Additional Sanctions

-Sanctions in addition to those listed in Article 4.1 may be established by the University.
+Sanctions in addition to those listed in Article 4.1 may be established by the university.

-4.3 Temporary Suspension
+4.3 Interim Measures and Temporary Suspension

 4.4 Automatic Sanctions for Grave Offenses